Behçet's disease, or Behçet's syndrome, is a rare and poorly understood condition that results in inflammation of the blood vessels and tissues.

 A natural response to receiving a diagnosis of a complex condition such as Behçet's disease is to find out as much as possible about the condition.

-However, in the UK this may be difficult because Behçet's disease is so rare that even most healthcare professionals know little or nothing about it.
+However, in the UK this may be difficult because Behçet's disease is so rare that many healthcare professionals know little about it.

-A good place to start to learn more about Behçet's disease is from Behçet's UK.
-Behçet's UK is the UK's main patient support group for people with Behçet's disease.
+A good place to start to learn more about Behçet's disease is from Behçet's UK – the UK's main patient support group for people with Behçet's disease.